Skip to content

 Whilst this is not a 'sales-y', sales article, it should be stated (for those sales brains reading or listening to this) that CRM is not ‘Sales Enablement’ but it is a massive first-step, on its way to enabling far greater sales results and growth, than any manual system could ever dream of producing or achieving for you.
 Great CRM platforms will also play a role in Sales and Marketing alignment at the core, but merely facilitate the process.

-• compare various CRM industry-leading platforms to consider
+• Compare various CRM industry-leading platforms to consider

-• look at the practical side and real-life application of running a CRM system.
+• Look at the practical side and real-life application of running a CRM system.

 Let’s dive right in.